pelkmanslab/iBRAINShared/iBRAIN/CellProfiler/README.md

 ####PreCluster.m

 -three inputs:

--the cellprofiler pipeline saved by the user as /project/PreCluster_*.mat -the input path to the image folder (/TIFF in iBRAIN_BRUTUS) -the output path (/BATCH)
+1.The cellprofiler pipeline saved by the user as /project/PreCluster_*.mat

+2.The input path to the image folder (/TIFF in iBRAIN_BRUTUS)

+3.The output path (/BATCH)

 ####CPCluster.m

 -two inputs:

--the fist one is the batch data saved as /BATCH/Batch_data.mat -the second one is the actual cluster job /BATCH/BATCH_*.mat
+1.The fist one is the batch data saved as /BATCH/Batch_data.mat

+2.The second one is the actual cluster job /BATCH/BATCH_*.mat

 ####RunDataFusion.m

 -two inputs:

--the first one is the path to the output file folder (/BATCH usually) -the second one is optional, it is the name of the measurement you want to fuse the actual CPCluster *_OUT.mat files together, not used in general.
+1.The first one is the path to the output file folder (/BATCH usually)

+2.The second one is optional, it is the name of the measurement you want to fuse the actual CPCluster *_OUT.mat files together, not used in general.
 If not given, RunDataFusion.m extract the name of the measurements from the output folder and fuses the *_OUT.mat files accordingly.

 ## Outputs